KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 This will bind a ``CalloutContext`` to the view, then apply ``Callouts/ActionCallout`` and ``Callouts/InputCallout`` views that show as this context changes.
 There are also separate input and action-specific container extensions.

+There are also individual extensions for ``SwiftUI/View/keyboardActionCalloutContainer(calloutContext:keyboardContext:)`` and ``SwiftUI/View/keyboardInputCalloutContainer(calloutContext:keyboardContext:)``.

 The ``SystemKeyboard`` and ``KeyboardButton/Button`` will automatically apply the proper extensions and update the context as you interact with them.

 ## How to create a custom callout action provider

 You can create a custom callout action provider to customize the callout actions to present for a certain ``KeyboardAction``.
 You can implement ``CalloutActionProvider`` from scratch, or inherit and customize ``StandardCalloutActionProvider``.

-For instance, here's a custom provider that inherits ``StandardCalloutActionProvider`` and customizes the actions for **$**:
+For instance, here's a custom provider that inherits ``StandardCalloutActionProvider`` and customizes the actions for the $ key:

 ```swift
 class CustomCalloutActionProvider: StandardCalloutActionProvider {